superjimpupcake/Pupcake/README.md

 $app->usePlugin("Pupcake\Plugin\Express"); //note that we can use both \ and . in the plugin name

+/**
+ * we override the system.request.found event's handler */
 $app->on("system.request.found", function($event){
     /**
-     * We register 3 helper callbacks for the sytem.request.found event */
+     * We register 3 event helper callbacks for the sytem.request.found event */
     $results = $event->register(
         function(){